Tutorial: Anomaly Detection

 SDF allows manipulating the message value in a dataframe-like fashion using various operations.

-After initializing, we continue re-assigning to the same sdf
+, we continue reassigning to the

 variable as we add operations.